impact on life - healthcare publishing

 War Pension

-If the person who died was a war pensioner, you may be able to get help with the cost of a simple funeral if:
+If the person who died was a war pensioner, or veteran whos death was due to service before the 6th April 2025, Veterans UK may be able to get help with the cost of a simple funeral if:

 • the war pensioner died from the disablement condition for which he or she was getting a war pension